This is a text-only version of an article first published on Wednesday, 14 April 2021. Information shown on this page may no longer be current.

 Key dates and other information

-- The new Bishop will begin his public ministry in early March.
+The Bishop-designate will begin his public ministry in early March.

 About the Diocese of Oxford and the Dorchester Episcopal Area

 The Diocese of Oxford is one of the largest Dioceses in the Church of England.

 The Diocese of Oxford is divided into four 'Episcopal Areas', each overseen by their own Area Bishop.

 The Dorchester Episcopal Area is larger than many dioceses in the Church of England.

 The Area covers all of Oxfordshire, apart from the City of Oxford.

 It extends from the Cotswolds in the west, Bicester in the East and all the way down to Henley-on-Thames.